 All work must be submitted by 12.00 noon on the advertised deadline.
-The electronic copy must be received by 12.00 noon in order for the work to be considered as "submitted".
+Both the hard copies and electronic copy must be received by 12.00 noon in order for the work to be considered as "submitted".
 Unless the student has been granted an extension, any work submitted after 12.00 noon will incur a penalty as follows:

-- 1 point per hour or part thereof up to 3 points (1 point per the first hour, another point for the second hour, and a third point for any further delay up to 12 noon the next day) - Next 10 days or part of thereof 3 points per day - Any work submitted after 10 days is marked 0 - Electronic submission is mandatory - Handing times are standardised as 12pm on the due date, with daily penalties applied every 24 hours from the due time.
+- 1 point per hour or part thereof up to 3 points (1 point per the first hour, another point for the second hour, and a third point for any further delay up to 12 noon the next day) - Next 10 days or part of thereof 3 points per day - Any work submitted after 10 days is marked 0 - Electronic submission is mandatory - Both the electronic and the hard copy need to be submitted by the deadline and have to be identical.
+If submission falls on weekend or holidays, the submission of electronic copy is taken as relevant for application of the penalties.
+Hard copy then needs to be submitted at the first possible opportunity.

+• Handing times are standardised as 12pm on the due date, with daily penalties applied every 24 hours from the due time.

-Students who have good reason to request an extension (e.g., serious health problem, major family difficulty) should contact their College as soon as possible, as all requests must be sent from the Director of Studies or the College's Senior Tutor to the Sociology Senior Examiner for Part IIA and IIB(Dr Monica Moreno Figueroa, mm2051@cam.ac.uk), copied to the undergraduate secretary: Odette Rogers, ohmr3@cam.ac.uk, at least 48 hours in advance of the deadline date.
+Students who have good reason to request an extension (e.g., serious health problem, major family difficulty) should contact their College as soon as possible, as all requests must be sent from the Director of Studies or the College's Senior Tutor to the Sociology Senior Examiner for Part IIA and IIB(Dr M Monica Moreno Figueroa, mm2051@cam.ac.uk), copied to the undergraduate secretary: Odette Rogers, ohmr3@cam.ac.uk, at least 48 hours in advance of the deadline date.
 All requests must be accompanied by appropriate evidence.